AgencyPMG/PMG-Bootstrap-Theme/readme.md

 This is a seperate style guide from the PMG Website and Branding Guidelines, and should not be combined.

-Note: You will need to install bootstrap-sass `gem install bootstrap-sass` and you may need to add bootstrap-sass to your gem file `gem 'bootstrap-sass', '~> 3.3.6'`
+Note: You will need to install bootstrap-sass `gem install bootstrap-sass`.
+You may need to add bootstrap-sass to your server gem file `gem 'bootstrap-sass', '~> 3.3.6'`

 ## How to install